Field NotesBy Hannah Bradley | Jan 2026

 Next Practices for Collaborative Research

 - Don’t be afraid to be uncomfortable!
-Making scientists uncomfortable means we’re working through something important.
+Being uncomfortable often means we’re working through something important as a team.

-- Remain flexible about outcomes.
-It helps to be adaptive, but we need clear goals in order to work together and communicate clearly with potential partners.
+- Remain clear about goals but flexible about outcomes.
+It helps to be adaptive, but we need to communicate clearly to work effectively with our partners.

-- When we don’t agree on standards of evidence, or what data are necessary and when they are needed, we are not pulling together toward integrated goals, just working in our own lanes.
+- When we don’t agree on standards of evidence, what data are necessary or when they are needed, we are not pulling together toward integrated goals, just working in our own lanes.

 - Be invited.